What Junk-Rated Netflix Just Said About The Bond Market

 It just doesn't charge enough to cover the expenses.
 In other words, investors are subsidizing the subscribers.

 It expects a negative "free cash flow" of -$2.0 billion to -$2.5 billion for the full year in 2017.
-And it anticipates financing its capital needs by borrowing more money.
+And, it anticipates financing its capital needs by borrowing more money.

 The way the company accounts for its spending on content production and acquisition - as an asset to be amortized over many years rather than expensed all at once - allows it to show a net profit even though it's burning through cash hand-over-fist and expects to continue to so for as far as it can see.